-- Identification of factors that significantly affect water consumption. - processes related to significant water consumption. - Forecasting in terms of future water consumption. - Minimization of wastewater produced. - Maximizing the reuse of water by treating wastewater. - terms and regulations governing our operation. - water used in the production process (following oil segregation).
+- Identification of water utilization and consumption based on measurements and other data, for the development of opportunities to improve water efficiency and consumption. - Identification of factors that significantly affect water consumption. - Determination of current performance related to water usage in our facilities and the processes related to significant water consumption. - Forecasting in terms of future water consumption. - Minimization of wastewater produced. - Maximizing the reuse of water by treating wastewater. - Controlling wastewater treatment, in order to meet the disposal requirements raised by terms and regulations governing our operation. - Use of groundwater for sprinkling tanks (during deliveries of fire drills) and disposal of water used in the production process (following oil segregation).